Daniel Weil

 Daniel Weil (born September 8, 1953) is an architect and industrial designer.

 Early life

 Weil was born in Buenos Aires to parents Alfredo Weil and Mina Rosenbaum.
 His mother is of Italian descent and because of anti-Semitic laws by Mussolini, she immigrated to Buenos Aires along with her sister, who also married Alfredo's brother.
 Weil grew up with three brothers; the eldest Ruben; and two younger brothers Gabriel and Miguel.
 He has German descent.

-Weil studied architecture at the University of Buenos Aires in 1977.
+Weil studied architecture at the University of Buenos Aires, graduating in 1977.
 Following qualifying as an architect, Weil moved to London to attend the Royal College of Art, obtaining an MA in 1981.
 Weil was a unit master for the Architectural Association and a professor of Industrial Design at the Royal College of Art.